 Day 14: Hanoi to Halong Bay (UNESCO)

 After breakfast we drive to Halong Bay.
 Halong Bay has thousands of weathered limestone islands that rise from the warm turquoise waters of the bay.
 Visually, Halong Bay is just spectacular!
 We board our boat in time for lunch.

 Day 15: To Hanoi, Water Puppet Performance

 This morning we continue to explore Halong Bay by boat.
 For early risers, the sunrise from the upper deck is a lovely way to greet the day from the water.
-Disembark at noon and journey back to Hanoi for lunch and a few more sites including Ngoc Son Temple and the Hanoi Opera House.
+Disembark at noon and journey back to Hanoi for lunch and (time permitting) visits to the Ngoc Son Temple and the Hanoi Opera House.
 Tonight, we have dinner at a local restaurant and take in a performance of the famous water-puppets.